 Report by Chris Perry and Victoria Thorpe

-Abstract:: The Industrial Worker was one of the most important publications associated with the Industrial Workers of the World.
-Published first in Spokane, then in Seattle, it remained the voice of the IWW in the Pacific Northwest for two decades.
+Abstract: The Industrial Worker has been an official newspaper of the Industrial Workers of the World for more than one hundred years.
+Published first in Spokane, then in Seattle, it remained for more than two decades the voice of the IWW in the Pacific Northwest.
+In 1931, the newspaper moved to Chicago and continues from that location today.

 Frequency: weekly except 1921-1925 when it was bi-weekly.
 4 pages except for May Day editions of 8 pages.